 Return travel should be arranged on Saturday morning, after your final nights accommodation.

-Your course base is La Grave on the northern edge of the Ecrins National Park.
-This tiny village sits amongst spectacular scenery below the north face of La Meije and is built around the mountain road between Grenoble and Briancon to the east.
+Your course base is Briancon on the northern edge of the Ecrins National Park.
+This mountain town sits amongst spectacular scenery and is close to a number of major resorts.

-The most common way to reach La Grave is to fly to either Lyon St Exupery airport on a Saturday/Sunday or Grenoble Isere Airport on a Saturday and then take a transfer bus from the airport to La Grave.
+The most common way to reach Briancon is to fly to either Grenoble Isere Airport or Turin Airport, then take a transfer bus from the airport to Briancon, or hire a car.

 Flights and transfers